Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Digital storage is like books, magazines, or scrolls—the information they contain is always there.

-The faster the storage device, the less time is needed for the software to get ready.
-And the higher the capacity, the more information a digital storage device can store.
+The faster the storage device, the less time the software needs to move information between it and RAM, which is part of a computer’s “performance.”
+The higher the capacity, the more information a digital storage device can store.

-And that brings us to hard drives (HDDs) and solid-state drives (SSDs), the two most popular forms of digital storage.
+And that brings us to the hard drive (HDD) and the solid-state drive (SSD), the two most popular forms of digital storage.

 HDD vs. SSD: Similarities

-A solid-state drive and a hard drive behave the same from a user's perspective: they store information and make it available when a user needs it.
+From a user’s perspective, a solid-state drive and a hard drive behave the same: They store information and make it available when a user needs it.

-HDDs first became available in the late 50s and have undergone many changes.
-SSDs—the flash-based type we use—have been widely known to consumers since only about 2010.
+HDDs first became available in the late 1950s and have undergone many changes.
+SSDs—the flash-based type we use—are much younger and have been widely known to consumers only since about 2010.

-In the beginning, an SSD is the faster alternative to an HDD.
+In the beginning, an SSD was simply a faster alternative to an HDD or a different type of hard drive.

-And that's because they initially are based on HDDs by sharing the same interface called serial AT attachment (SATA).
-This allows an SSD to replace an HDD seamlessly—without extra hardware or software requirements.
+That’s because SSDs are initially based on HDDs by sharing the same interface called serial advanced technology attachment (SATA), which is the most popular in consumer-grade computers.
+Being SATA-enabled allows SSDs to replace HDDs seamlessly—without extra hardware or software requirements.

-The SATA interface has two prominent designs: 3.5-inch (for desktop computers) and 2.5-inch (laptop).
-You'll find SSDs only in the latter form, but they work in all applications where a hard drive fits.
+The SATA interface has two prominent designs: 3.5-inch (for desktop computers) and 2.5-inch (for laptops).
+Although SATA-based SSDs are only available in the latter form, they work in all applications where any hard drive fits.

-SATA is currently in its third revision (SATA 3), with a top speed of 6 gigabits per second (Gbps) or 750 megabytes per second (MB/s).
+SATA is currently in its third revision (SATA 3), with a top speed of 6 gigabits per second (6Gbps) or 750 megabytes per second (MB/s), which is the ceiling speed of any SATA-based SSDs.

 SATA drives3.5 inch HDD vs. 2.5 inch SSD and HDD

 Here are a desktop (3.5-inch) HDD, a laptop (2.5-inch) HDD, and a SATA SSD.
 Note how they all share the same SATA connector.
-These three drives can work in the place of one another, connection-wise.
+These three drives can interoperate: they can be placed in place of one another as long as the physical space allows.

 The future of SATA

-There will not be a newer and faster version of SATA in the future.
-That's because SSDs have been increasingly popular and more affordable, and they have unique designs and interfaces that deliver significantly higher speeds—more below.
+There likely will not be a newer and faster version of SATA in the future.
+That’s because SSDs have become increasingly popular and affordable, and they have unique designs and interfaces that deliver significantly higher speeds—more below.

-As SSDs' speeds get faster, the SATA connection standard is the bottleneck, and the growing popularity of SSDs will eventually render SATA obsolete.
+As SSDs’ speeds get faster, the SATA connection standard is the bottleneck, and the growing popularity of SSDs has slowly rendered SATA unfit for mobile computers’ primary storage.

 HDD vs. SSD: Differences